patelsubhash/Paho-MqttClient-C-Example/README.md

 Sample examples: Use of Paho-Mqtt-Client in C

 # Pre-requisite
-Installation of the OpenSSL
-Installation of the Paho-Mqtt-Client in C
+Paho-Mqtt-Client in C and OpenSSL

 # Installation of the Paho-MQTT-Client on Linux
 Help available at https://github.com/eclipse/paho.mqtt.c